PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 subsequent work uses coherent commits and pushes without opening a pull request.

-The latest implementation unit moves quantized logistic-gated MUL inverse-Transpose cleanup out of the lowerer into a dedicated Torch/ TensorFlow-free `quantized_gate` owner.
-One differential `ModelIRGraphIndex` supplies post candidates, producer traversal, strict branch consumers, both DQ rewires, canonical Q-output selection, alias-consumer replacement, and batch removal of the pre/post Transposes.
-Single and multi-post forms share the same owner without rebuilding producer or consumer maps.
-Graphs without Transposes build no index.
-Public protection now covers all internal data and gate tensors while fixed permutations, per-tensor quantization, metadata, lineage, pruning, and stats behavior remain protected.
+The latest implementation unit audits the six mutation loops in the adjacent Swish-QDQ NHWC-island optimizer and isolates its independent wrong-way Transpose-before-Conv safety valve.
+The duplicated loop and the former standalone sanitizer now share one Torch/TensorFlow-free `passes/conv_input_layout.py` owner.
+The lowerer keeps its private compatibility wrapper, and the Swish optimizer delegates at the same historical point while adding the owner's removals to the unchanged Swish statistics key.
+One differential `ModelIRGraphIndex` owns all candidate and consumer access; a Transpose-free graph retains tensor pruning but allocates no index.
+Exact legacy ModelIR output, public-output, mixed-fan-out, rank, permutation, and filter-channel behavior remains protected.
 The audited fast-precanonicalize orchestrator remains 294 lines, down from 482 lines at Goal resumption, 1,025 lines at the beginning of the previous continuation, and 1,608 lines before the broader extraction.